 Legislation enacted in 2003 authorized the State to securitize all of its tobacco settlement payments through the TSFC, a corporation created under the legislation that is a subsidiary of the MBBA, through an asset-backed securitization transaction.
 To lower costs, the legislation authorized the State to enter into contingency contracts obligating the State to pay debt service, subject to annual appropriations, on the TSFC bonds in the event that tobacco receipts and bond reserves are insufficient.
 To reduce the chance that the State's contractual payments will be required in the event that tobacco receipts and bond reserves are not sufficient to pay debt service, the TSFC bonds were structured to meet or exceed all rating agency tobacco bond stress tests.
 The \$4.2 billion of upfront payments received by the State from the securitization were used to help restore State budget balance in FY 2004 (\$3.8 billion) and FY 2005 (\$400 million).
-As of March 31, 2012, approximately \$2.7 billion of TSFC bonds were outstanding.
-DOB does not anticipate that the State will be called upon to make any payment, pursuant to the contingency contract, in FY 2013.

 The bonds carry a final nominal maturity of 19 years and have an expected final maturity of 13 years, based on optional redemptions (i.e., an expected final maturity in calendar year 2018).
 The expected final maturity may deviate due to the optional nature of the redemptions and adjustments to tobacco settlement payments due from participating manufacturers.
-Various manufacturers, including the original participating manufacturers, have made, or indicate that they plan to make, reduced payments to states and territories, or deposit payments into a special disputed payments account awaiting determination of entitlement to adjustments.
+Various manufacturers, including the original participating manufacturers, have made reduced payments to states and territories, or deposit payments into a special disputed payments account awaiting determination through arbitration of entitlement to adjustments.
+As of March 31, 2013, approximately \$2.4 billion of TSFC bonds were outstanding.
+DOB does not anticipate that the State will be called upon to make any payment, pursuant to the contingency contract, in FY 2014.
+However, if the State were to lose the current arbitration decision and continued to lose future arbitration determinations, it is possible that the State will have to make payments through the service contract after the debt service fund is depleted.